Decorating and the Covid-19 crisis

 Consumer confidence post Covid-19

 Literally millions are going to be hammered by financial pressures, and confidence about spending on anything but food will be shot for a good while.
 On the other hand, some people working from home, still on the company payroll could come out of quarantine financially quite well off, even ahead.
-Having been stuck indoors for weeks, you can see how discretional spending is soon limited to an extra bar of chocolate or a drop of your favourite tipple.
+Having been indoors for weeks, you can see how discretional spending soon drops to an extra bar of chocolate or a drop of your favourite tipple.
 But how long will it take for general confidence to return, to spend out on decorating projects?

 There is much talk about how the world has changed.
 Health is at the forefront of thinking.
 That bird song, wildlife, clean air and peace and quiet has made quite an impact, fast.